devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ## 97. What My Notes Actually Focused On

-Notes should focus on mistakes and genuinely confusing concepts — not become a second copy of the documentation.
+Notes should focus on mistakes and genuinely confusing concepts, not become a second copy of the documentation.
 The highest-value areas, by category:

 **State**
 ```text